-- Commitment to the mission, vision, values of the Initiative
+- Committed to and passionate about the mission, vision, and values of the Initiative.

 Education and Experience:

-- Bachelor’s degree in public health, social work, health administration or related field
+- Bachelor’s degree required, Master’s degree in public health, public policy, or related field preferred.

 Our mission is to inspire and promote collective action that advances health equity for all Georgians.
 Likewise, we wish to inspire and promote collective action within our staff team so that we each evolve and reach our fullest potential-both as a team and individually.
 We demonstrate our commitment to this aspiration through who we hire, how we value their contributions, and how we work together toward common goals.
 We value people over process, we encourage decision-making by team members, we share information openly and communicate candidly, and we value both flexibility and accountability.